 When Saul and all Israel heard these words of the Philistine, they were dismayed and greatly afraid.

 a.
-When they heard these words of the Philistine, they were dismayed and greatly afraid: Of course, that was Goliath’s exact intention in issuing the challenge.
+When they heard these words of the Philistine, they were dismayed and greatly afraid: This was Goliath's exact intention in issuing the challenge.
 The reason why he came out with full battle equipment and paraded in front of the Israelite army was because he wanted them to be dismayed and greatly afraid.
-Goliath was able to defeat the Israelites on fear alone.
+Goliath defeated the Israelites on fear alone.

 i.
-In any contest, it’s always useful to demoralize your opponent, and strike fear in their heart.
-First, it may keep you from ever going to battle with them, because they are so afraid.
-Second, if it does come to battle, they will fight with fear and apprehension, and so with your words, you’ve done a lot to win the battle before it even begins.
+In any contest, it's always useful to demoralize your opponent and strike fear in their heart.
+First, it may keep you from ever going to battle with them because they are so afraid.
+Second, if it does come to battle they will fight with fear and apprehension and so with your words, you've done a lot to win the battle before it even begins.
 This is a significant strategy of the devil against believers.

 b.
 When Saul . . . heard these words: Saul had special reason to be afraid.
-Goliath was the giant among the Philistines, and Saul was head and shoulder taller than other Israelite men (1 Samuel 9:2).
-Saul was the logical choice to square off against Goliath, and we can expect he knew others were expecting him to fight Goliath.
+Goliath was the giant among the Philistines and Saul was head and shoulder taller than other Israelite men (1 Samuel 9:2).
+Saul was the logical choice to square off against Goliath, and we can expect he knew others expected him to fight Goliath.

 c.
-Yet, Saul is dismayed and greatly afraid: As battle loomed, this was Saul's state.
-At one time, he was known as a fierce and successful military leader (1 Samuel 14:52).
+Dismayed and greatly afraid: As battle loomed, this was Saul's state.
+At one time he was known as a fierce and successful military leader (1 Samuel 14:52).
 But that was before the Spirit of the Lord departed from Saul (1 Samuel 16:14).
-As the Spirit of the Lord left Saul, so did his courage.
-It shouldn’t surprise us that a many filled with the Spirit of the Lord will have the courage to fight Goliath.
+As the Spirit left Saul so did his courage.

 B. David comes to the camp of Israel.